 Any of the primary button types (IR, Command, AutoHotKey, EventTrigger, Global Caché, or HTTP Request) may also be executed via a timer.
 After selecting the "Repeat" option (above), you then may select the "Timer" option, which will allow you to set the button to execute either once after the timer expires, or each time the timer fires at a set interval.
 When using the "Timer" feature, the repeat interval value becomes the timer's interval, and as above, can be set from .1 sec. to 600 sec., in .1 sec. increments.
 Timer buttons are started by tapping the button on the iOS device screen, or by executing the button using the "[#]" script return string element (see Scripting for more info).
 Timer buttons can be stopped by 1) tapping a currently running timer button again, 2) by once again executing the button from script using "[#]", or 3) by exiting the activity containing the timer button.
 Linking forward to another activity will not terminate timer buttons, as the activity containing the timer still exists in that instance.
-Timer buttons may also be set as the AutoExec On Load button for an activity, to ensure the timer starts as soon as the activity loads, if desired.
+Timer starts as soon as the activity loads, if desired.